cabberley/homeassistant_redback/README.md

 To setup the integration, got to Configuration -> Integrations, and search for Redback Technologies Portal.

+Use the client ID and client secret supplied by Redback support team.
+- Client ID goes in "Redback client ID" field.
+- Secret ID goes in "Redback Secret ID" field.
+- your email address goes in the "portal email" field.
-Use the client ID and credential (secret) supplied by Redback support team.
-Client ID goes in "Redback ID" field and Credential goes in "Redback Authentication" field.
-You can also give the device a friendly name to suit your needs.
+- Your password goes in the "Portal Password" field.
+- You can also give the device a friendly name to suit your needs.

-The "Redback Site" field is only required when you have multiple Redback inverters.
+The "Redback Site" field is only required when you have multiple Redback Sites.
 If you have a single inverter then leave this field alone.
-For multiple inverters, each inverter is a "site", and you simply indicate which inverter you are setting up (first, second, third, etc.).
-In other words, add the Redback device integration multiple times and change this field each time to select another inverter.
-BTW, you can see the full list of sites/inverters by using the Redback API yourself, this integration doesn't enumerate the list for you (although pull requests are always welcome :]).
+For multiple sites, each inverter is a "site", and you simply indicate which inverter you are setting up (first, second, third, etc.)

 No further configuration is required.
 Errors will be reported in the log.